kai0511/scParser/README.md

 9. gene_factor: gene latent representation matrix of K * M, where K is the num_factors and M is the number of genes.

-For downstream analysis with results from SR2, please refer to preprint in references.
+For other downstream analysis with results from SR2, please refer to preprint in references.

 ## References
 Zhao, Kai, et al. "SR2: Sparse Representation Learning for Scalable Single-cell RNA Sequencing Data Analysis." bioRxiv (2023): 2023-08.